nuuuwan/news_lk3_data/README.md

 *2024-01-25 20:54:00* · [`adaderanalk`](https://www.adaderana.lk/news/96730/detention-order-issued-on-suspect-arrested-over-beliatta-mass-shooting) · `en`

-Deiyannadara Magistrate has issued a detention order on the suspect arrested in connection with the mass shooting in Beliatta in which five people were killed.
+A detention order was issued on Thursday (Jan.25) on the suspect arrested in connection with the recent mass shooting in Beliatta in which five people were killed.

+Deiyannadara Magistrate delivered the order when the suspect was produced before the court.

 Accordingly, the suspect will be detained until January 27 for onward investigations.

-The arrestee was identified as the driver of the SUV used by the assailants and is also suspected to have orchestrated the mass shooting which took place on Tuesday (Jan.23).
+The arrestee was identified as the driver of the SUV used by the assailants and is also suspected of having orchestrated the mass shooting which took place on Tuesday (Jan.23).

-He was arrested on Thursday (Jan.24) in Maliduwa, Akuressa and earlier in the day, the vehicle used by the assailants was found parked near the Vidyaloka Pirivena in Galle.
+The 55-year-old named Saman Kumara was arrested on Thursday (Jan.24) in Akuressa and earlier in the day, the vehicle used by the assailants was found parked near the Vidyaloka Pirivena in Galle.

-On January 23, a group of persons who had arrived in an SUV had opened fire at a white Defender near the Beliatta Interchange of the Southern Expressway.
+Based on the information divulged by the suspect during interrogations, the investigating officers managed to locate a motorcycle and a van linked to the assailants.

 ...